[TOC]

 }

-This will tell the code where PETSc, and will give you info about all the PETSc routines within LaMEM if you hover over a PETSc command such as $CHKERRQ$ with your cursor.
+This will tell the code where PETSc, and will give you info about all the PETSc routines within LaMEM if you hover over a PETSc command such as CHKERRQ with your cursor.

 If you want to debugging as well, you need to make sure that you have a working debugger installed (for example the GNU debugger gdb, or on the newer arm64 apple systems the lldb debugger).
 On an arm64 apple system you would need to install the C/C++ extension as well as the CodeLLDB extension.